 Nail pitting can be recognized as a series of depressions within the nail structure.
 Your toenails may look ribbed or grooved.
 This is a result of defective development of the layers of your superficial nail plate.
 Roughly 50 percent of patients with psoriasis experience nail pitting to some degree.
 Other conditions that nail pitting may be a symptom of include connective tissue disorders, sarcoidosis, and alopecia areata.

-If you have concerns about the health of your toenails, we welcome you to call Foot & Ankle Associates to schedule a consultation.
+If you have concerns about the health of your toenails, we welcome you to call Vargas Foot & Ankle Specialists to schedule a consultation.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
 If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Sugar Land TX, by clicking here or by calling 281.397.3487.